oasrcode/EscapeRoom/README.md

 ### How to play ♟️
 ***
-* Use keyboard controls to move the hands in the game.
+* Use keyboard to control the movement and the hands in the game.
-* Clic 'G' to grab notebooks, there are 3 for each level.
-If you collect it the door will open.
+* Clic 'G' key to grab notebooks, there are 3 for each level.
+If you collect them the door will open.
-* Clic mouse left clic to interact with UI buttons.
+* Use mouse left clic to interact with UI button after aim to them.
 * Each time that you restart the level, the notebooks will be places in differents positions.